 Chris: Well, she's not here right now.

-- Shout-Out: Kel tries to learn an episode's plot by reading the TV listings, but reads a description for Rugrats instead.
+- Kel tries to learn an episode's plot by reading the TV listings, but reads a description for Rugrats instead.

 - Something Completely Different: "Futurama," the Zeerust episode.